-Default operating profiles for all building types shall be provided (as per existing guidance documents).
+Default operating profiles for all project types are provided (refer to Section 14.3).
 Modifications to suit project specific conditions are acceptable as follows:

-- Changes of no more than 10% of equivalent full-load operating hours: all changes made for the purpose of the assessment must be declared in the project submission; or - Changes of more than 10% of equivalent full-load operating hours: all changes requested for the purpose of the assessment must be submitted for approval as a Credit Interpretation Request and must be accompanied by confirmation from the client that the changes made are in accordance with the anticipated building operation.
+- Changes of no more than 10% of equivalent full-load operating hours: all changes made for the purpose of the assessment must be declared in the project submission; or - Changes of more than 10% of equivalent full-load operating hours: all changes requested for the purpose of the assessment must be submitted for approval as a Credit Interpretation Request and must be accompanied by confirmation from the client that the changes made are in accordance with the anticipated project operation.